nawelasg/Task-Manager/README.md

 ## Backend Development

 The backend of this project was developed by Nawel Asgar.
 It utilizes Node.js, Express.js, and MongoDB to handle the server-side logic and data storage.
+The API endpoints were designed and implemented to provide seamless integration between the frontend and backend.

 ## Installation